ArtDemocrat/MEV-Theft-Loss-Report/README.md

 % of MEV-neglect slots outside of Rocketpool: 14.96%
 ```

 It is worth mentioning that within the datapoints shown above, the % of MEV-neglected slots (i.e. no relayer was observed in a slot with a successfuly proposed block) is double as high in non-RP proposals (15% non-RP vs 7.6% RP).
-This would hint towards the fact that MEVboost usage is more prevalent among the RP validator set than among other entities, which is a net positive for the RP protocol's revenue generation.
+This would hint towards the fact that MEVboost usage is more prevalent among the RP validator set than among other entities, which is net positive for the RP protocol's revenue generation.

 #### Notes on Neglected Revenue Data
 Quantifying the losses incurred by vanilla blocks is a complex task since we cannot always asses with 100% certainty which validator is leveraging MEVboost, from which relayer, and to which extent.
 The reasons for this are: